harness/developer-hub/release-notes/early-access.md

 ### Continuous Verification (CV) fails if the data for configured deployment strategy is not available (SRM-12731)

 * **Release date:** December 13, 2022.
 This feature was released for early access in 2022.
 Early access features from past releases might have been promoted to GA since their original release.
+* **Release version:** Delegate version 77808
 * **Feature flag:** `SRM_LOG_HOST_SAMPLING_ENABLE`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-* **Description:**  Harness was automatically applying an alternate deployment strategy even if the required data for the deployment configured in the Verify step was not available.
+Harness was automatically applying an alternate deployment strategy even if the required data for the deployment configured in the Verify step was not available.
 Now, Harness does not automatically apply an alternate deployment strategy if the required data is not available.
 Instead, Harness fails the CV.
 Harness automatically applies an alternate deployment strategy only if you choose the Auto option in the Continuous Verification Type dropdown list when configuring the Verify step.

 <!-- ## SSCA early access features